goldmann/goldmann.pl/blog/2013-04-16-jmx-connections-to-jboss-as.md

 <div class="alert alert-warn"><h4>Restart required</h4>Please note that a JBoss AS restart is required to apply the above change.</div>

 The remoting endpoint is exposed by default on port `4447`.
-If you start JBoss AS in the domain mode then the remoting port of the first instance will be exposed on port `4447` but next instances will add an offset to this port.
-By default the offset is equal to `150` so the second instance will use port `4597` as the remoting port, third `4747`, and so on.
+If you start JBoss AS in domain mode then the remoting port of the first instance will be exposed on port `4447` but later instances will add an offset to this port.
+By default the offset is equal to `150` so the second instance will use port `4597` as the remoting port, the third `4747`, and so on.

 #### Application user creation